laurencleek/airbnb_clusters/README.md

 - **Hotspot clusters**: spatial clusters of listings.
 - **Low-pressure listings**: a capped set (top 1,500) of strong individual listings that are **not** in tourist-trap clusters.

-The main output is a self-contained HTML file you can publish (e.g., GitHub Pages, personal website).

 ## Outputs

-- `outputs/a_map.html` — website-ready map output (same content, convenient filename).
+- `outputs/a_map.html` — website-ready map output.
-- `outputs/airbnb_checkin_clusters_map.html` — default generator output.

 ## Data files